n-ivkovic/tspreed/README.md

 The script utilizes terminal capabilities via `tput(1)`, but will fall back to the following where possible if those capabilities fail:

 * [ANSI X3.64](https://en.wikipedia.org/wiki/ANSI_escape_code) escape codes for terminal styling and cursor movement.
 * `$COLUMNS` and `$LINES` environment variables for determining terminal size.
-Will fall back to 80 columns and/or 24 lines if one or both of the environmental variables are not defined.
+Will fall back to 80 columns and/or 24 lines if one or both of the environmental variables are not set.

 ## Contributing

 Please adhere to the following when creating a pull request:

-* Ensure [ShellCheck](https://www.shellcheck.net/) returns no errors/warnings.
-This can be checked by either running `make test` with ShellCheck installed or by checking [**./tspreed**](./tspreed) (and [**./default.rc**](./default.rc) if changed) via the online checker.
-Any new errors/warnings and any suppressions of those errors/warnings should be explained.
+* Ensure changes do not cause [ShellCheck](https://www.shellcheck.net/) to return any errors or warnings.
+This can be checked by either running `make test` with ShellCheck installed, or by checking [**./tspreed**](./tspreed) (and [**./default.rc**](./default.rc) if changed) via the online checker.
+If changes include new warning suppressions please provide an explanation.
-* Ensure all changes conform to [IEEE Std 1003.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/) (a.k.a.
-SUSv3 or POSIX.1-2001) as much as possible.
-Any non-conformant changes should be explained.
+* Ensure changes comply with [POSIX.1-2001](https://pubs.opengroup.org/onlinepubs/000095399/), but does not include any features that are removed from or marked as obsolete in [POSIX.1-2008](https://pubs.opengroup.org/onlinepubs/9699919799/).
+If non-compliant changes are required please provide an explanation.
 * Ensure changes match the general coding style of the project.
 * Ensure changes are branched from `develop` and the pull request merges back into `develop`.